George Kunkel (theatre manager): Theatre management with Ford and Moxley

 In 1855 Kunkel joined with John T. Ford and Thomas L. Moxley to form a theatre management firm.
 The trio jointly managed multiple theaters in Baltimore, Richmond, and Washington, D.C.
 This included the National Theatre in Washington, D.C., which they managed in the mid-1850s until its destruction by fire on February 7, 1857.
 In recalling the fire in an 1884 interview, Kunkel referred to the National as the Jenny Lind Theatre.
 Soprano Jenny Lind sang at the grand re-opening of the National Theatre in 1850 after the National's earlier structure had also been destroyed by fire earlier that year.

 In 1856 the team of Kunkel, Ford, and Moxley (died 1890) took over as managers of the Richmond Theatre (then known as the Marshall Theatre) in Virginia; the leading performance venue in that city.
 Ford exited the partnership a few years later, but Kunkel and Moxley continued as managers of the theatre until the spring of 1861 with the outbreak of the American Civil War.
-Unfamiliar with staging serious dramas such as the plays of William Shakespeare, Kunkel and his partners hired the actor Joseph Jefferson to be their stage manager in order to assist them in doing a credible job with legitimate theatre.
+Unfamiliar with staging serious dramas such as the plays of William Shakespeare, Kunkel and his partners hired the actor Joseph Jefferson to be their stage manager to assist them in doing a credible job with legitimate theatre.
 They hired several prominent actors of the period to star in productions, among them actress Charlotte Cushman and actors Edwin Forrest, John Drew, and brothers Edwin and John Wilkes Booth.

 John Wilkes Booth, who later assassinated U.S. president Abraham Lincoln on April 14, 1865, at Ford's Theatre (established and managed by the aforementioned John T. Ford), joined the permanent company of players at the Marshall Theatre in 1858 while Kunkel and Moxley were in charge.
 He remained there for two years, and had a particular success at the theatre as Shakespeare's Richard III.
 His older brother Edwin had been performing on the Richmond stage since 1856; often playing the title roles in tragedies like King Lear and Henry V. Together, the Booth brothers starred in several Shakespeare plays at the Marshall Theatre during Kunkel's tenure, among them Hamlet with Edwin in the title role and John Wilkes as Horatio.